 As William & Mary phases back into open campus operations, the health and safety of our community remain top priorities.
-The university is developing these guidelines and resources to facilitate a safe and healthy return to campus.
+The university has developed guidelines and resources to facilitate a safe and healthy return to campus.

 The wellness and safety of our community are part of the governing themes guiding the university's return to campus.
 These themes also include flexibility, equity, collaboration, innovation and service.